hashicorp/terraform-website/content/source/docs/enterprise/getting-started/policies.html.md

 ![new button](./images/policy-new-button.png)

-On the "Create a new Policy" page, you need to enter at least two items: a policy name, and the policy code.
+On the "Create a new Sentinel Policy" page, you need to enter at least two items: a policy name, and the policy code.
 When you've finished, click the "Create Policy" button.

 ![fields on new policy page](./images/policy-new-fields.png)

 ### Policy Name

 A policy name should tell your colleagues what the policy is for.
-Most policies are _a particular environment_ of _a particular Terraform configuration,_ so the name should include both the name of the configuration and the name of the environment.
+Examples could be "Require tags on all instances" or "Enforce network ACLs".
+If a policy is for a particular workspace, or environment within a workspace, include the name of the workspace and/or environment.

 For this example, we'll just create a sample passthrough policy that will allow all runs to "PASS" our policy check.